mwouts/nbpercent/README.md

 This causes difficulties for version control and/or manual edition of the documents (outside of the classical notebook editors).

-What we propose here is to implement a format for Jupyter Notebooks as _percent scripts with outputs_, based on the experience that we gathered in [Jupytext](jupytext.readthedocs.io/) with the percent script format (with no outputs).
+What we propose here is to implement a format for Jupyter Notebooks as _percent scripts with outputs_, based on the experience that we gathered in [Jupytext](https://jupytext.readthedocs.io) with the percent script format (with no outputs).

 The purpose of this proposal is to
 - set a few guidelines for a possible implementation
 - identify possible sponsors for the project (I would like to get funding for working on this)
-- identify technical correspondants to ease future integration with the main notebook editors (i.e. Jupyter, VS Code, PyCharm Professional)
+- identify technical correspondents to ease future integration with the main notebook editors (i.e. Jupyter, VS Code, PyCharm Professional)

 If you would like to help with the project, please contact me - my email is on [my GitHub account](https://github.com/mwouts/).